 Mariam Akbari Monfared, human rights activist and mother of three daughters, has been in prison for 12 years for a complaint she wrote to the UN Working Group on Enforced or Involuntary Disappearances (WGEID) concerning the execution of her sister and two of her brothers during the 1988 massacre of 30,000 Iranian prisoners.

-For our campaign aimed at securing the release of these freedom-loving women, we need your support and financial help!
+In our campaign to win the release of these freedom-loving women, we very much need your support and financial assistance!

 Under the mullah regime in Iran, women have no value and no rights.
 For example: by law, it takes the word of two women to count as much as that of one man; moreover, a man can divorce his wife without justification, but a woman has no such right.
 Women do not have the right to choose their clothing, education, occupation and frequently even their husband, especially in poorer parts of the country.
 Girls are condemned from an early age to a life of oppression and coercion.